amartinrmit/pypadf/demo/README.md

     python ../diffract.py --help

-#### Inspect Diffraction Pattern
+## Inspect Diffraction Pattern

 To inspect a diffraction pattern:

     python ../plotdiffraction.py --fname ./output/diff/hex_0.npy

-#### Correlate the Diffraction Patterns
+## Correlate the Diffraction Patterns

 Correlate 6 diffraction patterns.
 The number of patterns will be split into two correlation functions, an A half from 3 patterns (`output/corr/hex_a_correlation_sum.npy`) and a B half from the other 3 patterns (`output/corr/hex_a_correlation_sum.npy`).

     python ../difftocorr.py --config ./configs/config_hex_corr.txt

-#### Diffraction and correlate
+## Diffraction and correlate

 If you don't want to save 1000 diffraction patterns, then you can run diffract and correlate to generate the patterns, and correlate directly.

     python ../diffract_and_correlate.py --config ./configs/config_hex_dc.txt

-#### PADF
+## PADF

-The generated config file from running `difftocorr.py` can be used to generate the PADF.
-This will save the output function to the same fold as the input correlation file.
+This script will generate the PADF from the correlation function made in the previous step.

     python ../corrtopadf.py --config ./configs/config_hex_padf.txt

-#### View correlation (Not working)

-The generated config file from running `difftocorr.py` can be used to plot the q1=q2 plane of the correlation function.
+## View PADF

+This script will run produce a plot of r1=r2 plane within the PADF we generated in the previous steps.

     python ../plotfxs3d.py --config ./configs/config_hex_plot.txt

-##### Make Mask (Not needed)

-We will create a mask file that is 1 for every pixel in the difraction pattern (essentially no mask) and save it to `./demo/output/mask`.

-    python ../make-mask.py ./output/diff/hex_0.npy ./output/mask/hex_mask.npy